Tom Fabbri, World Wrangler – Antarctica And Beyond

 Meet Tom Fabbri, World Wrangler

-Tom is currently fulfilling a personal challenge to complete what is known in the world of adventure as the “Adventure Grand Slam” which consists of multiple extraordinary feats to complete, including skiing both the North Pole, the South Pole and reaching all of the Seven Summits.
+Tom is currently fulfilling a personal challenge to complete what is known in the world of adventure as the “Adventure Grand Slam“, which consists of multiple extraordinary feats to complete.
+These include skiing both the North Pole, the South Pole and reaching all of the Seven Summits.

 To this day, Tom has completed several of those feats including reaching the summits of Mt.
 Kilimanjaro (Africa), Mt.
 Elbrus (Russia) Mt.
 Kosciuszko (Australia), Mt.
 Aconcagua (Argentina), Mt.
 McKinley (Alaska), and his latest accomplishment being the completion of Vinson Massif (Antarctica).

 Besides skiing both the North and South pole, Tom is just one summit away from joining the ranks of the world’s most elite mountaineers.
 More incredibly, he completed four of those climbs in just one year.